 Introducing skiing to a child for the first time is an exciting prospect, but carries with it the secret dread that ours might be the one laying in the middle of the piste, beating their firsts on the snow amid tears and tantrums.
-Here are a few tips to make that introduction as smooth as possible.
+Here are a few tips to make skiing with children as smooth and enjoyable as possible.

 Make it familiar